zapier/zapier-platform-cli/docs/cli.md

   **Usage:** `zapier build`

   Builds a ready to upload zip file, does not upload now deploy the zip file.
-Generally you'd use `zapier push` which does this and `zapier upload` together.
+Generally you'd use `zapier deploy` which does this and `zapier upload` together.

 It does the following steps: